DuyenHoang0228/DuyenHoang0228/README.md

 🧐 I would like to introduce a bit about myself and the fields I am currently pursuing.

 🐟Hello, I'm Duyen Hoang, a final-year student majoring in e-commerce at the University of Economics and Law (UEL - VNUHCM) in Vietnam.
-I aspire to pursue a career in the field of Business Analysis, and I am really intrigued by Business Intelligence (BI) and Deep-learning.🐟\
+I aspire to pursue a career in the field of Business Analysis and Data Analysis , and I am really intrigued by Business Intelligence (BI) and Deep-learning.🐟\
 \
 📫  Contact me at email: hoangduyen0228@gmail.com.